arangodb/docs-hugo/site/content/3.10/index-and-search/arangosearch/arangosearch-views-reference.md

   For the case where there are a lot of inserts/updates, a higher value causes the index not to account for them and memory usage continues to grow until the commit.
-  For the case where there are a few inserts/updates, a lower value impacts performance (because of synchronous locking) and wastes disk space for each commit call.
+  A lower value impacts performance, including the case where there are no or only a few inserts/updates because of synchronous locking, and it wastes disk space for each commit call.

   > For data retrieval `arangosearch` Views follow the concept of
   > "eventually-consistent", i.e. eventually all the data in ArangoDB is